Before the Low FODMAP Diet

 As Benjamin Franklin once said, “By failing to prepare, you are preparing to fail.”

-Following a low FODMAP diet requires planning and preparation.
+Before and After Low FODMAP Diet requires planning and preparation.
 Foremost, I encourage you to seek the help of a knowledgeable registered dietitian (RD).
 Not sure where to find one?
 Check out Patsy Catsos’ FODMAP dietitian directory, Kate Scarlata’s list of FODMAP dietitians, or Monash University’s FODMAP Dietitians Directory.

 Now, here are my top eight tips for preparing for a low FODMAP diet.

 - Compile a list of reliable go-to low FODMAP resources for recipes and product ideas.
 Here are some of my favorites: